 But pipeline operations can be a challenge as operators need to ensure that environmental health and safety risks are addressed.
-These risks should be considered starting from the selection of devices to be used to the construction of the pipelines.
+These risks should be considered starting from selecting devices to be used to construct the pipelines.

-Even a small leak in the pipeline system can cause a disaster which can sever the well-being of humans and the environment.
+Even a small leak in the pipeline system can cause a disaster that can sever humans’ well-being and the environment.

-But no need to worry as we will be discussing some key factors that you should consider in oil and gas pipelines operations.
-So if you want to know more, read on this article. #1 Consider the Thickness of the Pipe Walls
+But no need to worry as we will discuss some key factors you should consider in oil and gas pipeline operations.
+So if you want to know more, read this article. #1 Consider the Thickness of the Pipe Walls

 #1 Consider the Thickness of the Pipe Walls

 The thickness of the pipeline walls plays an important role in reducing the risks of pipeline disasters.
-Other than this, it also mitigates the cost of the whole pipeline project because the project timeline is shortened.
+It also mitigates the cost of the whole pipeline project because the project timeline is shortened.

-Weak pipe walls are the most common problems regarding pipeline failures that are unable to support heavy loads or stress.
+Weak pipe walls are the most common problems regarding pipeline failures that cannot support heavy loads or stress.
 This causes corrosion, leak developments, material defects, and natural hazards.

-The existence of railways, marshlands, railways, flooded and hydraulic shock areas and other distractions should also be taken into account.
-As these factors affect calculations of strength and stress that in turn impact calculations for wall thickness.
-Thus, the requirements for the appropriate thickness of the pipe walls are affected by many factors which include:
+The existence of railways, marshlands, railways, flooded and hydraulic shock areas and other distractions should also be considered.
+These factors affect calculations of strength and stress that, in turn, impact calculations for wall thickness.
+Thus, the requirements for the appropriate thickness of the pipe walls are affected by many factors, which include:

 - Chemical properties of the oil/gas